gp-antennas/SignalCalibrationGA/README.md

 OVERVIEW:

-    This program is used to find the best calibrate the sine wave signals recorded at SLAC by the SURF.
+    This program is used to find the best calibration for the sine wave signals recorded at SLAC by the SURF.
 To run, use the following command:
     python3 calibratorUI.py [which channel?] [valRange value?]

 CODE: